Canadian Supply Chains Act

 1. LVMH Employee Code of Conduct (the “Employee Code”)

-The Supplier Code, which applies to LV Canada suppliers, sets out the LVMH Group’s requirements for suppliers related to combating the risk of forced labor and child labor in their supply chains.
-All LV Canada suppliers are required to certify their compliance with the Supplier Code as part of their onboarding process.
+The Code, which applies to LV Canada suppliers, service providers, distributors, manufacturers, landlords as well as their subcontractors or any third party with a business relationship with any entity within the LVMH Group (collectively, “Business Partners”), sets out the LVMH Group’s requirements for Business Partners related to combating the risk of forced labor and child labor in their supply chains.
+All LV Canada Business Partners are required to certify their compliance with the Code as part of their onboarding process.

 PROHIBITION OF CHILD LABOR